contentful/slash-developers/docs/tutorials/android/offline-persistence-with-vault.md

 # Using your own space

-In the DroidStory repository you'll also find [droidstory-space-creator][dsc], a small Node.js tool that creates a copy of the DroidStory space.
+In the DroidStory repository you'll also find [droidstory-spacecreator][dsc], a small Node.js tool that creates a copy of the DroidStory space.
 You can use the tool as follows:

 ~~~
   Usage: index <src_space_id> <src_cda_token> <cma_token>